Call Us 24/7 For A Free Legal Consultation

 The Driver – The driver of the truck may be liable for damages if they were driving negligently by being drowsy, on drugs, alcohol, using the truck off-duty or for personal use as well as reckless driving like speeding or unsafe maneuvers.

-Third Party Driver – The driver of a personal use vehicle could also be the cause of a trucking accident due to reckless driving, unsafe driving near commercial vehicles, speeding, distracted driving & more.
+Third Party Driver – The driver of a personal use vehicle could also be the cause due to reckless driving, unsafe driving near commercial vehicles, speeding, distracted driving & more.
 Many accidents are started by a regular sized vehicle stopping quickly in front of tractor-trailers that need extra room to safely come to a stop.

 If you are involved in a truck accident, there are a few things that are very important to do so that we can ensure you have the proper evidence to back up your claims in court.
 Any legal proceedings after the initial accident should be handled by an experienced Colorado Springs trucking accident attorney.

 Check Yourself & Passengers For Injuries – Make sure to check yourself for injuries right away and only leave the vehicle if you feel like you are not injured.
 Also, check your passengers for injuries sustained.
-Always check on yourself and other passengers before checking on the safety of other drivers in the accident and make sure to check that the scene of the accident is safe before getting out of the vehicle.
+Always check on yourself and other passengers before checking on the safety of other people involved and make sure to check that the scene of the accident is safe before getting out of the vehicle.
 Move slowly if you feel ok enough to get out of the car or wait for paramedics to arrive before moving if you have pain.

-Get Eyewitness Contact Information – If anyone was around to witness the accident, get their contact information before they leave so they can be interviewed for their testimony of the accident.
+Get Eyewitness Contact Information – If anyone was around to witness the accident, get their contact information before they leave so they can be interviewed for their testimony.
 Police will also want to talk to them to include their statements in the report of their investigation.

-See A Medical Doctor – Go see your doctor after an accident even if you only think you had small injuries.
-Many times, these injuries can grow worse over time and due to the adrenaline from the accident, you may have injuries that you don’t notice at the time.
+See A Medical Doctor – Go get medical attention right away, even if you only think you had small injuries.
+Many times, these injuries can grow worse over time and due to the adrenaline from the accident, you may have injuries that you don’t notice at the time, so make sure you get medical treatment right away.
 This doctor’s exam will prove very beneficial in the event that you decide to file a lawsuit in regards to the truck accident.
 Proper medical care is important whether you have serious injuries or not as minor injuries could turn for the worst if not evaluated by your doctor thoroughly.

 Using The Trucks Black Box To Settle Cases

-At Rector Stuzynski LLC, we have years of experience dealing with semi truck accidents and identifying the real cause of accidents by using the “black box” to our clients advantage in proving their case.
-Many lawyers don’t understand or even know about these devices, but we use it constantly for the clients benefit.
-Don’t let your case get handled by someone who doesn’t know the key details, give us a call today for a free consultation.
+At Rector Stuzynski Law Firm, we have years of experience dealing with semi truck crashes and identifying the real cause of accidents by using the “black box” to our clients advantage in proving their case.
+Many lawyers don’t understand or even know about these devices, but we use them constantly for the clients benefit.
+Don’t let your case get handled by someone who doesn’t know the key details, give us a call today for a free consultation with a top rated personal injury attorney that cares about their clients and cares about getting you maximum compensation.

 Contact Us For Help With Your Case

-At Rector Stuzynski LLC, we specialize in cases like semi-truck and commercial vehicle accidents.
+At Rector Stuzynski Law Firm, we specialize in cases like semi-truck and commercial vehicle accidents.
 We fight for our clients to receive fair and full compensation for the damages they have incurred because of the accident.
 Our thorough process of gathering evidence, speaking to witnesses, checking for regulatory violations and use of expert accident recreation specialists allow us to build a solid case that is backed up by hard evidence and give you the best possible chance at winning your lawsuit.
-Give us a call today for a free consultation on your truck accident case.

 Videos From Our Law Firm & Clients